 I believe understanding how millennials spend money would help private banks better serve their millennial clientele.
 Research has found that millennials value experiences and care for social causes.
 Interestingly enough, a lot of millennials do not link happiness with making money.
 Millennials are an integral part of sharing economy and are used to subscription-based digital products and seamless service.

 The problem with the current state of private banking and wealth management is the need for a completely new business model that can work with the growing number of affluent millennials.
 I believe the private banking industry needs to evolve by investing in research and development and adopting a startup spirit based on innovation and technology.

 Private banks need to shift their mindset away from treating technology as a surface-level perk that makes their bank seem more techy or cool.
 Instead, they need to make technology one of their core values, because internally many continue to use outdated banking systems and rely on paper.

 Technology needs to speed up execution and communication — both internally and with clients.
 Private banks should focus on creating value for their clients.
 One way is to develop a personalized solution for each client.
 In the same way as Facebook allows advertisers to tailor their messages to targeted audiences in a variety of ways, private banks should use technology to design investment offerings tailored to the values and experiences of each client.
 Instead of focusing on selling their products, banks should focus on solving their clients’ problems.

 For example, say a millennial client inherits a mansion but does not have cash.
 Their bank’s technology solution should be able to identify that problem and offer an equity release on the property.
 That solution could then develop an investment plan, based on the client’s income needs, that corresponds with the client’s values.
-By adapting a startup spirit and using technology to enhance the client experience through tailored offerings, private banks can better serve high net worth millennials.
+By adapting a startup spirit and using technology to enhance the client experience through tailored offerings, private banks can better serve affluent millennials.